bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

         * Can navigate through keys

 # Technical TODO:
-* Routing
-    * When URL loads with page path, go to that page.
-        * Will need to set Redux store with page index.
 * Have PitchNav own pitch navigation completely.
     * PitchNav should be outside of Pitch.
     * Show individual page buttons.